tzervas/PeSPr/README.md

 ## Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for more details.
+I welcome contributions!
+Please see my [Contributing Guide](CONTRIBUTING.md) for more details.

 ## Roadmap